abi-oluwade/engineering-48-jenkins-ci/readme.md

 Earlier we used the 'ssh-keygen' to make a key for the Jenkins instance, however our AWS must use a separate private key in order for Jenkins and AWS to communicate, so we did this by supplying our Jenkins instance with the AWS private key and selecting that for [Build Environment] and checking the box that says 'SSH Agent'.

 We added a build trigger so that the CD job can communicate/track the CI job and if successful will begin its job and configurations.

+[TEST TEXT TO TRY TRIGGER WEBHOOK FOR MY AWS INSTANCE]